PowerHubApp/NextDNS-Bulk-Importer-Pro/README.md

 ## How to Use
 1. Go to your [NextDNS Dashboard](https://my.nextdns.io/).
 2. Click the new blue shield icon in the bottom-right corner to open the panel.
-3. Choose what you want to import (Deny Lists, Allow Lists, TLDs, etc.).
+3. Choose what you want to import (Deny Lists, Allow Lists, TLDs, Rewrites, etc.).
 4. Paste your list, upload a text file, or enter a URL, then click **Bulk Add** or **Bulk Remove**.

 ---

 ## Coming Soon

-* NextDNS Bulk Importer Pro CLI/GUI tool for Linux, Mac OS and Windows
+* NextDNS Bulk Importer Pro CLI tool for Linux
 * Export/Import NextDNS Profiles
 * Advanced Profile Editor
 * More TLDs presets
+* Denylist & Allowlist presets